A possession order is a court order that ends your right to live in a property.

 If the court sets aside the possession order, it is as if the order had never been made.
 The court will tell you whether you need to attend another hearing and the procedure involved.
 If you haven't done so already, get in touch with an adviser - use our directory to find one.

 Making an application to the court to set aside the possession order does not automatically stop the court bailiffs carrying out an eviction.
-It is always advisable to ask the court to suspend any warrants at the same time as you apply for the order to be set aside.
+It is always advisable to ask the court to 'stay' or suspend any warrants at the same time as you apply for the order to be set aside.
 If you know that a date has been set to evict you, you should also contact the bailiffs to tell them you have applied to stop the eviction.

 Can I delay the date for eviction?